s-uesawa/Prototype-TephraDB-Japan/README.md

 1. Install R (Statistical Computing).
 Please refer to the website https://www.r-project.org/ for installation instructions.

 Workflow using the R script:
-1. Copy the folder entitled "TephraDB_Prototype_ver1.1" to your computer.
+1. Copy the folder entitled "TephraDB_Prototype_ver1.1" to your computer (directly under "C:").
 The dataset can be downloaded at https://doi.org/10.5281/zenodo.5109160
 2. Open the file entitled "Tephra_Hazard_Curve_Generator_012.r" with R.
 3. Install all the libraries that you need.
 See the script.
-4. Revise the directory to the path of the folder that you copied (lines 6, 2058, 2068, 2069, and 2087).
-5. Set the locality name and coordinate.
+4. Set the locality name and coordinate.
-6. Edit Loc <- "Place name (default "Tokyo") " (line 2067) where you want to draw the prototype hazard curve.
+5. Edit Loc <- "Place name (default "Tokyo") " (line 2067) where you want to draw the prototype hazard curve.
-7. Run the entire script of R.
+6. Run the entire script of R.

 cf.) Plotting with python for better scientific plots:
 1. Install Python 3 (I recommend using Anaconda).
 Please refer to the website https://www.anaconda.com/ for installation instructions.